quintonn/quintonn/README.md

  - Code that writes other code ⚙️
  - Learning new technologies 📚

-I am currently looking to work on something exciting.
+I am currently looking for something fun and exciting to work on, and am open to collaboration

 You can reach me on twitter @qrothmann or create a PR with any questions ❓